appcircleio/appcircle-docusaurus/docs/publish-module/publish-information/google-play-information.md

 ### Contact Information

-You can fill your contact information to be displayed on Google Play, including email address, phone number and website.
+You can fill in your contact information to be displayed on Google Play, including your email address, phone number, and website.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/SP-236-2.png' />

 ### General Information

-General information area allows you to see and update the default language for your app on Google Play Console.
+The general information area allows you to see and update the default language for your app on Google Play Console.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/SP-236-4.png' />